RTC-research-group/OpenNAS/README.md

 <p align="justify">
 This project is licensed under the GPL License - see the <a href="https://raw.githubusercontent.com/RTC-research-group/OpenNAS/master/LICENSE">LICENSE.md</a> file for details.
-Third party software components are under <a href = "https://opensource.org/licenses/MS-PL>MSPL license </a>
+Third party software components are under <a href="https://opensource.org/licenses/MS-PL">MSPL license </a>
 </p>

 <p align="justify">